 How greed, distrust, decadence and unsustainability engender conflicts

-An idealist may well oppose all wars, no matter how evil the enemy may be, while simultaneously expressing one’s love of all peoples and all cultures, no matter how oppressive or depraved they may be.
-Our desires for greater prosperity, social justice and tranquility have often motivated us to support the military endeavours of our ruling classes or to unite behind an insurgency.
-Like it or not, today’s world would look very different without the legacy of Western imperialism, the industrial revolution and the liberal enlightenment.
+Idealists may well oppose all wars, no matter how evil the enemy may be, while simultaneously expressing their love of all peoples and all cultures, no matter how oppressive or depraved they may be.
+However, our desires for greater prosperity, social justice and tranquility have often motivated us to support the military endeavours of our ruling classes or to unite behind freedom fighters.
+Like it or not, today"™s world would look very different without the legacy of Western imperialism, the industrial revolution and the liberal enlightenment.
 While the industrial revolution led to the growth of entrepreneurial capitalism and the abolition of slavery, it is also helped create the sophisticated infrastructure that have enabled such widespread prosperity.

 To most of us peace does not just mean an absence of state-sponsored military conflicts, but freedom from the scourges of state repression and violent crime.
-In short peace is a state of social harmony where we can resolve all disputes without resorting to acts of coercion against individual liberty.
-We can only approach this ideal when we limit our desires to goals we can attain without depriving others of their livelihood or personal space.
-Violence may ensure when we perceive that another group of people have denied us of our material and spiritual wellbeing and we have no other means to better ourselves through education and hard work.
+We can think of peace as a state of social harmony where we resolve disputes without resorting to acts of coercion against individual liberty.
+We can only approach this ideal when we moderate our desires to goals we can attain without depriving others of their livelihood or personal space.
+Violence may ensue when we perceive that another group of people have denied us of our material and spiritual wellbeing and we have no other means to better ourselves through education and hard work.

-Without innovation, we would still be fighting over access to a finite quantity of exploitable land and resources with a much lower human carrying capacity.
-In some ways we still fight over access to life’s necessities.
-For millions in the world’s most densely populated arid regions of the Middle East, North Africa, Australia and the Southwestern United States, potable water has become a scarce resource, often only available as a packaged product.
+Without innovation, we would still be fighting over finite resources with a much lower human carrying capacity.
+In some ways we still fight over access to life"™s necessities.
+For millions in the world"™s most densely populated arid regions of the Middle East, North Africa, Australia and the Southwestern United States, potable water has become a scarce resource, often only available as a packaged product.
 With widespread unemployment and limited welfare provision, price rises of staple foods and fuel can trigger social unrest that fanatical insurgents can easily exploit for their own ends or to empower rival superpowers.
-In previous ages if a region’s population grew beyond a level that the local environment could reasonably sustain with contemporary technology, most people would simply die through malnutrition, disease or warfare.
-Today’s youngsters have two other options.
+In previous ages if a region"™s population grew beyond a level that the local environment could reasonably sustain with contemporary technology, most people would simply die through malnutrition, disease or warfare.
+Today"™s youngsters have two other options.
 They can either emigrate to wealthier regions or demand more foreign aid or corporate taxes to subsidise technofixes, shifting social problems to the opulent countries most economic migrants choose and transferring responsibility for their environmental adversity away from local leaders and personal responsibility (i.e. only having as many children as you can feed unaided) to external powers, whose influence we could best describe as neocolonial.
 If you can only feed, house and clothe your people with the aid of large multinationals, foreign banks and NGOs, you are not independent at all.
 China is now by far the largest investor in African infrastructure projects.
 While local leaders gain their share of the proceeds, they train pitifully few local technicians preferring to rely on their own engineers.

 Instability breeds conflict